-2018 Update: We still stand by our advice on how to wear booties to the office, but you may want to check out our recent roundup of the stylish high-heeled boots, or our most recent discussion on what boots to wear with tights to work.
+2020 Update: We still stand by our advice on how to wear booties to the office, but you may want to check out our recent roundup on stylish booties for the office.

 After years of tall knee boots, I’m personally thrilled that ankle boots and booties are 100% back.
 I started out writing our usual Hunt feature but then realized: There are so many styles now, it’s worth discussing: How many booties/ankle boots do you have for work, ladies, and how do you wear them?

 To my eye there are a few major styles, with distinct ways to wear them — and not all of them are for work: